 “We have been consciously operating within the framework of the Triple Bottom Line (TBL) encompassing People, Planet and Profit.
 Our operating system has been designed to be compatible with the long-term needs of the environment as well as that of the community.
 This approach of using TBL as a framework, with a focus on building synergetic partnerships, plays a crucial role in building pathways for sustainable development in the regions where the Company has been executing its CSR work.
-This approach of partnership also helps in integrating our business values to meet the expectations of all our stakeholders, effectively minimising or nullifying the conflict areas.”, the company said.
+This approach of partnership also helps in integrating our business values to meet the expectations of all our stakeholders, effectively minimizing or nullifying the conflict areas.”, the company said.

 The company’s social commitments include environmental protection, education, skill development, health and nutrition, population stabilization, support for people with disabilities, creation and development of community infrastructure, clean water and sanitation, livelihood generation, business development, Management of natural resources, promotion of sports, arts and culture and other activities related to the welfare of the community.